Hadiza

 Songs.
 Vibes.
 Observations.

 This is a songstress who writes lyrics with the soul of a poet and melodies with the ear of a composer.
-This is a songstress who seems willing to lay herself bare musically, singing with a passion that is both sexual and spiritual.
+This is a songstress who seems willing to lay herself bare musically.

 — Jack Goodstein, BLOG CRITICS